 designate these repeat sample sites for each of your routine sample sites.
 The sampling plan must be

-submitted to DENR for review and revision.
+submitted to DANR for review and revision.
 Water systems have received information on updating sample

 There is still the E. coli acute violation that requires a Tier I public notice within 24 hours.
 This violation occurs when any of the following situations happen-